onifs10/hash-function/README.md

 ### node use.js

-To see the out pust of an encoding
+To see the output of an encoding